eduardoboucas/denis/README.md

 ---

 © 2016 [Eduardo Bouças](https://eduardoboucas.com).
-Logo by Erik Kazuo Takara
+Logo by Erik Kuroow.